Acne Treatment And Home Remedies

 The one thing that adults who suffer from acne outbreaks should remember is do NOT purchase products that are designed to treat teenage acne.
 These products are designed to dry the skin and, as an adult, you don't want to use products that will dry your skin because that will cause increased wrinkling.
 The best thing to do is see your doctor.
 He can help.

 Teenagers and young adults who are suffering with acne don't particularly care what a treatment for acne is called.
 All they want to know is if it will work!
 That's understandable.
 Acne feels a lot like the plague to young people.
 They feel ugly and the most important thing to them is for the acne to be gone!

 The bad news is that so far acne cannot be cured, but there is some good news.
 Treatments for acne have come a long way in the last few years.
 Acne is no longer something that teenagers and young adults just have to suffer through and hope that they "grow out of it."
 Doctors now have a whole host of weapons at their disposal to treat acne.

-All of the medications available for treating acne aren’t just topical salves and creams either.
-There are acne medications like erythromycin, tetracycline, doxycycline, minocycline, clindamycin, ampicillin, cephalosporins, and trimethoprim-sulfamethoxazole that have proven to be very effective.
+All of the medications available for treating acne aren't just topical salves and creams either.
+There are oral medications like erythromycin, tetracycline, doxycycline, minocycline, clindamycin, ampicillin, cephalosporins, and trimethoprim-sulfamethoxazole that have proven to be very effective.